 What other drugs will affect Harvoni?

-This list is not complete.
-Other drugs may interact with ledipasvir and sofosbuvir, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Many drugs can interact with ledipasvir and sofosbuvir.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed here.
 Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Harvoni (ledipasvir / sofosbuvir)